 It’s not just less buzz, it’s actually more pleasant to listen to, with its even-order harmonics.

 I also have board for the GFA-535 MKII, and GFA-545 MKI and MKII.
-These boards now come standard with every GFA-535 or 545 audiophile refurbishing package.
+These boards also come standard with every GFA-535 or 545 refurbishing package.
 The 535II models will not show as dramatic an improvement in noise.
-Measurements on those boards coming soon.

 Contact me here if you want one… I’ll provide some more detailed installation instructions in the future, but in the meantime, we can discuss the finer points via email or phone.